Not Optimised for Mobile Phones. Or See 'Desk Top View' on Your Mobile. Best on Lap/Desk Top.

 We need to recognise that compassion is born of our deep interdependence and interconnection.
 Its the socio-spiritual womb that nurtures life.
 It is therefore extremely essential to human relationships.
 It contributes to a fulfilled, flourishing humanity extremely mindful of Self and the Other, including the biosphere.
 It is the path to collective enlightenment.
 It is indispensable to create and sustain people-centred democratic social institutions, a peaceful and inclusive global community and deep coexistence with Nature.

 Let compassion speak to all of us through our actions.
-Let our humanity flourish.
+Let Nature regenerate.
+Let our Humanity flourish.